Read time: 6 mins

 • German Shepherd

 Just like their customised exercise plan, dogs require a diet that will give them all the fuel that they need to thrive.
-By including ingredients such as human-grade meat, vegetables and protein-packed quinoa, our meals have everything that your dog needs to fuel exercise and help them recover afterwards.
+By including ingredients such as human-quality meat, vegetables and protein-packed quinoa, our meals have everything that your dog needs to fuel exercise and help them recover afterwards.

 We know not all dogs are the same, which is why we perfectly portion our meals based on the information you give us about their breed, age, weight and activity level.